heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1873.* An envelope, ironically delivered by coach, is delivered to the chairman.
+*1873.* An envelope, ironically delivered by coach, is arrives on the chairman's desk; a welcome distraction from negotiations with the GPO.
 Inside:

  <div style="width=75%; background-color: #fffff8 ; padding: 0px 30px; border: 0px
 solid black; line-height:1.3;">